Improving Child and Family Services Through Integrated Data Systems

 Actionable Intelligence for Social Policy (AISP), a University of Pennsylvania-based initiative, focuses on the development, use and innovation of integrated data systems for policy analysis and program reform.
 Its growing network includes cities, counties and states nationwide.

-National Neighborhood Indicators Partnership (NNIP), a collaboration between the Urban Institute and partners in 30 cities, aims to develop and use neighborhood-level information systems for community building and local decision-making.
+National Neighborhood Indicators Partnership (NNIP), a collaboration between the Urban Institute and partners in 30 cities, aims to develop and use neighborhood-level information systems for community building and local, data-based decision-making.
 Its resource page lists publications and activities from a number of efforts undertaken by these partners over the last few years.

 Data Quality Campaign (DQC), the nation’s leading authority on education data policy, advocates for developing state education data systems, including forging cross-state connections that are crucial for supporting students.

-The brief "Using Integrated Data Systems to Improve Child Welfare Outcomes" tells how two states are using integrated data systems to create and sustain policies that help reduce the reunification timeline for children in foster care and their parents.
+The brief "Using Integrated Data Systems to Improve Child Welfare Outcomes" tells how two states are using integrated data systems to create and sustain social policies that help reduce the reunification timeline for children in foster care and their parents.

 The brief "Using Integrated Data Systems to Improve Case Management and Develop Predictive Modeling Tools" examines how several counties and states are sharing integrated data systems information about specific clients with program staff to improve frontline decision making.